 Treatment Options

-Perhaps the greatest tragedy is that even after successful treatment of the original tumor, the cancer may have spread to blog2inoperable areas, necessitating alternative and less invasive options like precision radiology.
+Perhaps the greatest tragedy is that even after successful treatment of the original tumor, the cancer may have spread to inoperable areas, necessitating alternative and less invasive options like precision radiology.
 Treatment options are limited in most cancer cases.
 Radiotherapy and chemotherapy are common treatments for the late stages of cancer.
 Early stage lung cancer can see surgery as effective depending on the health of the individual and the type of cancer.
 Ultimately, hope for survival depends on early detection, a good attitude and a capable cancer care team.